-Substance testing procedures will be carried out under the direction of the Associate Dean of Student Services utilizing the college's designated testing agency.
-Testing will generally be done by hair or urine, but MDCC reserves the right to use blood testing if the circumstances warrant such testing if deemed necessary by the Dean of Health Sciences and Associate Dean of Student Services in consultation with the collecting/testing agency.
+Substance testing procedures will be carried out under the direction of the Dean of Health Sciences utilizing the college's designated testing agency.
+Testing will generally be done by hair or urine, but MDCC reserves the right to use blood testing if the circumstances warrant such testing if deemed necessary by the Dean of Health Sciences in consultation with the collecting/testing agency.

-Testing results are submitted directly to the Associate Dean of Student Services.
-The Associate Dean of Student Services sends notification of substance testing results to the Dean of Health Sciences and/or Program Director.
+Testing results are submitted directly to the Dean of Health Sciences.
 Substance test results for the College of Health Sciences will be securely maintained under the supervision of the Dean of Health Sciences.